-Your fifth grader will be learning all about fossils this year.
-Fossils are ancient plant, animal and microbe life that lived in the distant past preserved in stone.
-You can make your own fossils at home with a little modeling clay and glue.
+Your fifth grader will be learning all about fossils this year and the fascinating way they are created.
+Fossils are ancient plant, animal and microbe life that lived in the distant past and because the conditions were just right, the impression of the lifeform was preserved in stone.
+Sometimes a hands-on demonstration makes the whole process a litle easier to understand.
+In this activity you'll make your own fossils to help your kid better understand exactly how they're made in nature.

 What You Need: